chetnashah/webconcepts/Docker.md

 This indicates the the specified layers you want to push to that repository do not exist in that repository, but they do exist in another repository on the same registry server which you have read access to.
 Instead of transferring the layers of the network, docker shares the layers between the repositories.

+### Dockerfile syntax

+`FROM`: specifies base image
+`RUN`: run some command that usually affects fs
+`CMD`: launch start command of the image that will be built

 ### Managing docker networks